nalwayv/MyLeetCode/README.md

 - 2769\.
 Find the Maximum Achievable Number
 - 2807\.
 Insert Greatest Common Divisors in Linked List
 - 2873\.
 Maximum Value of an Ordered Triplet I
+- 2874\.
+Maximum Value of an Ordered Triplet II
 - 2914\.
 Minimum Number of Changes to Make Binary String Beautiful
 - 2965\.
 Find Missing and Repeated Values
 - 3043\.
 Find the Length of the Longest Common Prefix